Checking In on The O.C. Cast After Mischa Barton's Bombshell Revelations - E! Online

 It's been 15 years since fans said goodbye to Marissa Cooper on The O.C.

 The character, played by Mischa Barton, was killed in the season three finale of the early 2000s series.
-And up until recently, Barton hadn't really spoken about her exit from the show.
+Barton didn't really speak about her exit from the show.
 But in a recent interview with E!
 News, the 35-year-old actress addressed her departure.

 Barton said conversations about her leaving The O.C. "started pretty early on" after Rachel Bilson joined as a series regular, "evening out everybody's pay."
 She also cited "general bullying" from men she declined to identify by name.